Suhaib3100/LevelMaster/README.md

 # LevelMaster - Professional Developer Community Discord Bot

 LevelMaster is a sophisticated Discord bot designed specifically for developer and designer communities.
-It features a professional 10-tier leveling system, skill tracking, project showcases, and automated role management.
+It features a professional 10-tier leveling system with automatic role rewards, skill tracking, project showcases, and GitHub integration.
 Built with Discord.js, it creates an engaging environment for technical communities to grow and collaborate.

 ## ✨ Features

+- **Advanced Role Management System**
+  - Automatic role assignment based on user levels
+  - Configurable role rewards for different level milestones
+  - Seamless role progression as users level up
+  - Administrative tools for role configuration

 - **Professional 10-Tier System**
   - Structured progression from Apprentice to Tech Lead
-  - Automatic role assignment with custom permissions
+  - Visual level-up notifications with custom cards
+  - Experience (XP) tracking for user activities
   - Specialized tracks for Developers and Designers

 - **Achievement System**